skatejs/dom-diff/README.md

 fragment2.appendChild(document.createElement('div'));

 var instructions = skateDomDiff.diff({
+  // The fragment that you want to make look like the destination.
+  source: fragment1,

   // The fragment that you want the source to look like.
-  destination: fragment2,
+  destination: fragment2

-  // The fragment that you want to make look like the destination.
-  source: fragment1
 });

 console.log(instructions);